-Paleo Chocolate Chip Scones for a Candida Diet that are light and flaky, slightly sweet and totally satisfying.
-These scones make the perfect snack or dessert and using Xylitol makes them sugar free!
+Paleo Chocolate Chip Scones for a Candida Diet that are slightly sweet and totally satisfying.
+These scones make the perfect snack or dessert and using xylitol makes them sugar free!
 You’d never know these scones are secretly healthy for you.

 If you think you can’t enjoy delicious and satisfying baked goods while following a Paleo or Sugar-Free diet, think again.
 Gone are the days that healthy has to mean tasteless and boring.
 Foods like almond flour, coconut flour and stevia sweetened chocolate chips help make recreating recipes easy and delicious.
 These scones are a perfect example of just that.
 This recipe was created for my personal chef clients who follow a Candida diet but feel better with little to no grains.
 They’ll totally satisfy your cravings for breads and sweets, making them the perfect snack or dessert.

 To make the texture of these scones as close to traditional, gluten-based scones, I went with almond flour as the base.
 Not to be confused with almond MEAL.
 Now you may be wondering what the difference is, but put these two flours side by side and you will quickly see.
 Almond flour is much softer and finely ground since the skin of the almond is removed before preparation.
 Almond meal, on the other hand, is typically grittier and prepared with the whole almond, skin and all.
 Personally, I’m slightly allergic to almonds (skin on), but have found that when the skin is removed, I can tolerate them.
 So things like almond milk and almond flour don’t seem to bother me.

 In additional to almond flour, these scones call for coconut flour and tapioca flour or arrowroot.
 Combine these three flours together for a perfect gluten and grain-free flour blend.

 The Sweetener: Xylitol